How melatonin may help anxiety (and when to avoid it)

 The pineal gland produces melatonin.
 This gland uses an amino acid called tryptophan to create the neurotransmitter serotonin, which is then used to make melatonin.

 The pineal gland only produces a single hormone and releases it in response to darkness.
-Your body produces 10 times more melatonin at night than it does during the day.
+Your body produces more melatonin at night than it does during the day.

 Once it’s been produced by your pineal gland, melatonin travels throughout your body.
 After entering the bloodstream and cerebrospinal fluid, the fluid around the brain and spinal cord, melatonin travels to your organs and tissues.
 There, it communicates to special receptors throughout the body that it’s time for sleep.